ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ACME is a protocol for managing certificates that attest to identifier/key bindings.
-Thus the foremost security goal of ACME is to ensure the integrity of this process, i.e., to ensure that the bindings attested by certificates are correct, and that only authorized entities can manage certificates.
+Thus the foremost security goal of ACME is to ensure the integrity of this process, i.e., to ensure that the bindings attested by certificates are correct and that only authorized entities can manage certificates.
 ACME identifies clients by their account keys, so this overall goal breaks down into two more precise goals: